stoplightio/elements/CONTRIBUTING.md

 ### Framework Integration

-Framework Integration tests are set up **to make sure *Elements* builds and loads correctly using any of the supported frameworks**.
+Framework integration tests are set up **to make sure *Elements* builds and loads correctly using any of the supported frameworks**.
-Even though these tests are not "end to end" per se, we usually refer to them as end-to-end (e2e) tests, mainly because we use *Cypress* to run them, a traditionally end-to-end test runner.
+Even though these tests aren't fully end-to-end, we usually refer to them as end-to-end (e2e) tests, mainly because we use *Cypress* to run them, a traditionally end-to-end test runner.

 The logical steps in which these tests are run:

-1. You build *Elements* from the current TypeScript source.
+1. Build *Elements* from the current TypeScript source.
-2. You copy the contents of the predefined example project from `examples` to `examples-dev` e.g. copy `examples/angular` to `examples-dev/angular`
+2. Copy the contents of the predefined example project from `examples` to `examples-dev`.
+For example, copy `examples/angular` to `examples-dev/angular`
-3. You install the *Elements* build from the first step into the chosen example project in `examples-dev` (you modify `package.json` to point to the `dist` folder of `elements-core`, `elements` or `elements-dev-portal`)
+3. Install the *Elements* build from the first step into the chosen example project in `examples-dev` (you modify `package.json` to point to the `dist` folder of `elements-core`, `elements` or `elements-dev-portal`)
-4. You serve the example from the `examples-dev` project on localhost over HTTP port 4200
+4. Serve the example from the `examples-dev` project on localhost over HTTP port 4200
-5. You run the *Cypress* test suite against this example application.
+5. Run the *Cypress* test suite against this example application.

 **You generally don't need to amend e2e tests** when working on *Elements* unless you are adding a new supported framework.
-These tests are run by the CI pipeline to ensure that a PR does not break any environments.
+These tests are run by the CI pipeline to ensure that a PR doesn't break any environments.
 That being said, if you for some reason want to run them by hand, here's how to do so:

 > **Note**: Unlike Jest tests, FI tests simulate real-world integration scenarios and therefore require *Elements* to be built before testing.

-#### Run tests as the CI would
+#### Run Tests as the CI Would

 ```shell
 # Make sure top-level dependencies are up-to-date